For Iowa Woman, Avera Became a Destination for Health Care

 It was in Sioux Falls, S.D. where she found what she calls “a life-saving jewel in the middle of the prairie.”
 Avera Cancer Institute in Sioux Falls oncology and genomic medicine professionals gave her what she needed: a more thorough look at the type of cancer affecting her.

 That new look led her to a medication change and the positive outcomes she hoped for: more than half her cancer was gone after about two months of using the new medication.
-Her help came from Brian Leyland-Jones, MB, BS, PhD, of the Avera Cancer Institute Center for Precision Oncology.
+Her help came from Brian Leyland-Jones, MB, BS, PhD.

 “He went back to my original test’s slide, and reexamined it.
 It turned out that I had an altogether different cancer, and that’s why the change in treatment worked so well,” Evans said.